sai-d-build/circuit_stem/DOCS/TESTING.md

 By following this plan, we can build a comprehensive and robust suite of automated tests that will help us to improve the quality of the Circuit STEM project and to ensure that it provides a great user experience.

-## Known Testing Issues (as of 2025-08-14 9PM EST)
+## Testing Status (as of 2025-08-21)

-During recent debugging efforts, several critical issues impacting test compilation and execution were identified:

-*   **Persistent Test Compilation Error:** Tests consistently fail to compile with `Error: Type 'Component' not found` in `test/helpers/level_01_test_helper.dart`.
-This issue remains unresolved despite extensive debugging, project cleaning (`flutter clean`), and repeated verification of import statements.
-This indicates a deeper problem with how the test environment resolves package imports.
+This section tracks the status of major testing-related issues.

+### Resolved Issues

+*   **Persistent Test Compilation Errors & Hangs:** Previously, tests would consistently fail to compile or would hang during execution.
+This was tracked to two root causes:
+    1.  **Missing Component Behaviors:** The test environment did not register component behaviors, causing the engine to fail.
+    2.  **File I/O in `testWidgets`:** Reading files inside the test body caused hangs.
+    *   **Solution:** A new test architecture has been implemented in `test/level_01_revised_test.dart`.
+The solution involves calling `registerAllGameEntities()` and pre-reading all necessary files in a `setUpAll` block.
+This ensures the test environment is stable and mirrors the live application before any test is run.

+### Remaining Issues & Prerequisites

-*   **macOS Build Environment Issue:** The macOS application build and test execution are blocked by a missing `xcodebuild` utility.
-This is a system-level configuration issue (missing Xcode command-line tools) that needs to be addressed by running `xcode-select --install`.
+*   **macOS Build Environment:** Test execution on macOS requires the Xcode command-line tools.
+This can be resolved by running `xcode-select --install`.
-*   **Outdated Package Dependencies:** The project has 26 packages with newer versions incompatible with current dependency constraints.
-While not directly causing the compilation error, this can lead to instability and should be addressed by running `flutter pub outdated` and updating `pubspec.yaml`.
+*   **Outdated Package Dependencies:** The project has several packages with newer versions available.
+While not currently blocking, these should be updated to ensure long-term stability by running `flutter pub outdated` and updating `pubspec.yaml`.

 ---